 The aquarium algae species actually loves attaching to the glass, so the germans named these algae “Grüne Scheibenpest” which means green glass plague.
 Their growth is faster; when they begin to develop, you will see them immediately turning like a green carpet layer with a thicker size.

 The algae clipping on the glass usually has a green lighter color than the algae forms that stick on the equipment or hardscapes.
 It causes by the lights hitting the algae from both sides of the aquarium wall, making it seem brighter tint.

 How To Identify The Green Dust Algae?

 These aquatic algae type only clip on the glass without turning the water.
-When you try wiping the algae with your finger, the watercolor should not be unchanged.
+The watercolor should not be unchanged when you try wiping the algae with your finger.
 The GDA will float for 30-90 minutes before sticking themselves again to glass.

 Many aquascapers sometimes made be confusing with green spot algae because they look relatively identical.
 But, when they compare by their characteristics, the distinctions become clear.

 The green spot algae grow to form unique circular shapes between one and each other that slowly will merge together.
 To ensure the difference between both of them is by use your finger.
 Touch them softly; if they are easy to lift off, that is actually green dust algae.
 While, if they are stubborn, you have another one.

 What’s Causes The Green Dust Algae Thrive In The Tanks?